 Research increasingly shows that CBT for insomnia (CBT-I) has a profound effect on chronic insomnia, works better than drugs and improves treatment outcomes for comorbid conditions such as depression, anxiety, pain and trauma.

-This two-day workshop is designed for those who want to customize and adapt CBT-I for clients who have multiple diagnoses.
 Day One will focus on reviewing the basics of assessment and delivery of CBT-I with a more nuanced understanding of the perpetuating factors for chronic insomnia.
 Day Two will focus on a case formulation approach that can be applied across disciplines and clinic settings.
 This will enable you to sharpen your understanding of sleep regulation and will complement what you may already be doing in the treatment of a concurrent condition.
 This approach provides relevant strategies to handle the types of complex cases you are most likely to encounter in clinical practice.